huseyinbattal/google-clone/README.md

 - Tailwind CSS

 # Features
-- include web and image search
+- Include web and image search
 - The daily query is limited to 100 by the Google API.
 - Authentication with next-auth
 - Pagination